srzeszut/gramatyki-grafowe/README.md

 ## Overview

 This project implements mesh refinement operations using hypergraph grammar productions for the High-order Polygonal Discontinuous Petrov-Galerkin (PolyDPG) method.
-The system supports refinement of quadrilateral, pentagonal, hexagonal, and septagonal elements while naturally handling hanging nodes.
+The system supports refinement of quadrilateral, pentagonal, hexagonal, and septagonal elements.

 ## Installation